 How a map works

-A map contains a collection of layers displayed in the order in which they were added, with the most recently added layer being displayed above existing layers.
+A map contains a collection of layers A layer is a reference to a collection of geographic data that is used to access and display data.
+The data for layers are typically provided by the basemap layer service and data services.
+Learn more displayed in the order in which they were added, with the most recently added layer being displayed above existing layers.
 You can use the map to change the display order of layers as well as to control which layers are visible, and expose this functionality with user interface controls such as lists, check boxes, or switches.
 A map also contains a collection of bookmarks, which, similar to a web browser bookmark, allow you to quickly navigate to a predefined area of the map.

-// Authenticate with an API key access token or user authentication
+// - API key authentication

 @override